RoryMurchison/rock-paper-scissors-lizard-spock/README.md

       - No errors returned when using the JSHint JavaScript Validator

+## Bugs

+### Solved Bugs

+    - During initial testing, the games lost count wasn't updating whilst the games won count was.
+    - I later discovered this was because I'd copied the code across and switched the variables but had added an extra letter in one of them causing the code not to run.

+### Unfixed Bugs

+    - No bugs are left unsolved that I am aware of.

 ## Deployment

     - My website was deployed to GitHub pages.